Shapur1234/Rezcraft/README.md

   * Download a binary for your system and `resource.zip`
   * Extract both archives in the same directory, so `rezcraft` (or `rezcraft.exe` on windows) and the `resouce` directory are in the same directory

-* Your file hierarchy should look like this:
+* Your directory should look like this:
 ```
 ├── resource
 │   ├── block